tbarron/evernote-helpers/README.md

    justifying the level of access your app requires.
 With Applescript, all the functions are immediately available without having to justify anything to anybody.

+### Release Process

+  * Checkout the current master branch to a child branch with a meaningful name.
+  * Make changes to the child branch until it is ready to be the next release.
+  * Once all changes are complete,
+      * Update CHANGELOG.md to reflect the updates.
+      * Update the file VERSION.txt to reflect the new version.
+      * Make an annotated version tag on the last commit in the work branch.
+Put the text of the CHANGELOG.md entry in the description of the new tag.
+      * Verify that all tests pass.
+  * Checkout master and merge the work branch.
+  * Push master to the origin.

 ### References